psilva261/mycel/README.md

 ### Binary

-A binary for amd64 and 386 can be downloaded from http://psilva.sdf.org/opossum.html
+Binaries for amd64 and 386 can be downloaded from https://psilva.sdf.org/opossum.html

 ### Compile from Source